ksarkies/XBee-Acquisition/gEDA-XBee/README.md

 XBee Data Acquisition PCB
 -------------------------

-Final PCB for remote unit, including XBee with battery monitor and photodiode counter.
+PCB for remote unit, including XBee with battery monitor and photodiode counter.

+This will not be developed further.
+See the Kicad-XBee directory.

 K. Sarkies
-7 July 2014
+24 July 2014